KevinHa48/KevinHa48/README.md

 🧰 In my free time I love pursuing personal projects and learning about new tech

-🌐 Currently my interests lie within Full-Stack Web Development and experimenting with Arch Linux 🐧
+🌐 Currently my interests lie within Full-Stack Web Development and experimenting with Linux 🐧

 Favorite languages to work with: C and JavaScript / TypeScript